How to Forgive Someone Who Hurt You in a Relationship: 15 Ways

 How to forgive someone who isn’t sorry

-The problem with forgiving someone who has hurt you is that sometimes they aren’t exactly sorry.
-But your forgiveness should not be dependent on this, as research has shown that holding grudges can impact your health negatively.
+The problem with forgiving someone who has hurt you is that sometimes they aren’t exactly feeling sorry over what happened.
+But your forgiveness should not be dependent on this fact.

 If you are trying to forgive someone who isn’t sorry, remember that you are doing it for yourself.
 Studies have shown that forgiveness can improve your mental and physical health, so don’t allow your forgiveness to be dependent on another person’s acknowledgment.